He Yingqin: Early years

-Rise and fall in the Kuomintang
+Rise and fall in KMT

 In 1924, Chiang Kai-shek made preparation for the establishment of Whampoa Military Academy under the authorization of Sun Yat-sen. Chiang knew of his alleged military talent and recommended that Sun appoint him as General Instructor of the academy.
-Sun sent a telegraph to Guangzhou asking if he would personally to accept the offer.
+Sun sent a telegraph to Guangzhou asking if he would personally accept the offer.

 In the course of the academy's establishment, He supported Chiang and won Chiang's appreciation.
 In the war against the local warlord Chen Jiongming, students training in the academy were grouped into two regiments, with He as a colonel of one of the regiments.
 In the war, he proved his courage and military talent by winning several battles although he had just recovered from an illness, and his performance made a deep impression on both Chiang and the Soviet Union's military advisor Vasily Blyukher (General Galen).
 Galen sent his sword to He as a gift after this war.

 In July of the same year, the National Revolutionary Army was established.
 The students of the Whampoa Military Academy were grouped into the 1st Army Corps, with Chiang as the supreme commander, and He Yingqin as commander of one division, with Zhou Enlai as the party representative of He's division.
 In September, Chen Jiongming masterminded another commotion.
 Chiang led the war to put down this revolt, in which He demonstrated his military talent again.

 During the Northern Expedition in 1926, He Yingqin succeeded Chiang as commander of the 1st Army Corps and led his army marching into Guangdong and Fujian provinces.
 After He controlled the whole area of Fujian, he conquered Zhejiang as well.
 When Chiang began to confront the Communists He continued to support Chiang.
-In 1927 He supported the Shanghai massacre of 1927 in which General Bai Chongxi’s Eastern Route Army launched a massacre on Communist Party members in Shanghai, ending first KMT-CCP alliance.
+In 1927 He supported the Shanghai massacre of 1927 in which General Bai Chongxi’s Eastern Route Army launched a massacre on Communist Party members in Shanghai, ending the first Nationalist-Communist alliance.

 When Chiang seized power, the tension arose with Wang Jingwei and the New Guangxi Clique led by Li Zongren and Bai Chongxi, who made public statements that Chiang should resign.
 Under these circumstances, He thought Chiang had made himself a public enemy and was destined to fail, so he lent secret support to Chiang's opponents.
 In the meeting to decide Chiang's future, when Bai asked Chiang to resign, Chiang turned to He for support, but He remained silent.
 Chiang was forced to resign.